 Open to seniors who have satisfied the necessary requirements.
-Fall semester.
-The Department.2013-14: Offered in Fall 2013
+Spring semester.
+The Department.2016-17: Not offered

 [IR, PT] A conceptual and theoretical study of war and peace.
 The course is not a history of war or a policy study of wars today.
 The seminar considers a variety of cases across time and space to examine the causes and consequences of war and the possibilities of peace.
 Readings range from classical sources to contemporary debates, including Euripides, Quintus Curtius Rufus, Kant, Clausewitz, Sun Tsu, Margaret Mead, Gandhi; K. Waltz, Michael Walzer, and the Geneva Conventions.
 This course fulfills the requirement for an advanced seminar in Political Science.